getgauge/docs.gauge.org/execution.rst

 Data Tables for a specification can also be passed from an external CSV file.

-For more information about external CSV files used in data tables, see :ref:`write_gauge_specification`.
+For more information about external CSV files used in data tables, see :ref:`parameters`.

 Example
 ^^^^^^^